activepapers/activepapers.github.io/python-edition/index.md

     able to use an ActivePaper, and it reduces reproducibility.

 For a first impression of ActivePapers, see the [tutorial](tutorial.html).
+Following the tutorial requires a working ActivePapers installation, which you will get by following the [installation notes](installation.html).

 The development of the ActivePapers Python edition is [hosted on Github](http://github.com/activepapers/activepapers-python).